scerioli/Global-Preferences-Survey/Article/Appendix.md

 | | *z-score*    |  0.112    | $-$0.109    | 0.01    | 0.473 |

-For the comparison of the results of the Fig. S5 and S6 of @FH_SM to ours, refer to Table 8 and Table 9.
+For the comparison of the results of the Figure S5 and S6 of @FH_SM to ours, refer to Table 8 and Table 9.

 Table: Log GDP p/c conditional on Gender Equality Index, regressed on each single economic preference gender difference coefficient.
 Here reported are the correlation terms for the original analysis, the replication and the extended analysis.
 Significance levels: $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*).